generalized-intelligence/GAAS/demo/tutorial_6/6_object_tracking/readme.md

 >Please note that GAAS-Object-Tracking is a module of the GAAS project.
 It doesn't work as a stand-alone tracking software.

+Please continue reading on the tutorial at our [GitBook](https://gaas.gitbook.io/).

 <img src = "https://s2.ax1x.com/2019/07/09/Zyj6iV.png" >

 ---